 - Given the constraints of your resources, your objectives and your risk tolerance, what is the best way to enter the market?

-Questions that should be asked before your commence an organic approach to growth in Vietnam:
+Questions that you should ask for an organic approach to growth:

 - What specific steps are required for execution?

-- Do you have sufficient resources to fully execute the approach?
+- Do you have sufficient resources to execute the approach?

 - Have you completed the necessary due diligence?

-- What on-the-ground presence is required?
+- Do you require any on-the-ground presence?
 Which roles?
 Reporting to whom?

-- What progress is expected by the new operation and by when?
+- What results do you expect by the new operation and by when?

 Delays are always possible when entering an emerging market.
-Source of delays are wide-ranging, but the most common delays in Vietnam arise from the time taken to:
+Of course, that might be a wide-range of reasons for a delay; the most common delays in Vietnam arise from the time taken to:

 - Research and understand the market;